Use these 10 Prompts Instead of Poses for Amazing Group Photos

 Some other options are to have everyone look at the oldest person, the grumpiest person, the goofiest person, etc. Use your imagination and watch your group come alive.
 The Sign of the Times, aka “selfie” shot!
 Have someone from the front get their camera out and take a group selfie.
 This is a great way to get everyone squeezed in close together and making happy faces.
 Go ahead and capture the whole thing.
 Can you imagine your clients looking back in 10 years and seeing what kind of phone they were using for selfies?
 After all, these details have the power to make the best memories!

 For this prompt, you’ll want to space your people out just a bit.
 Have someone on the left start by whispering a favorite movie line or song lyric into the person’s ear next to him or her and then have the listener pass the phrase along.
 You get to photograph them as the phrase moves through the crowd.
 This puts everyone at ease and allows you to focus on the photos while they have fun together.
 Be prepared for some interesting expressions.
 You can also take this time to photograph closer shots of some of the couples or smaller groups.
 Once the phrase reaches the other end of the lineup, be sure and have them say out loud exactly what they heard!
-Guaranteed laughter for this one!
+You are guaranteed laughter and real smiles with this one!

 Now that your group is spread out just a bit have them hold hands with the person next to them and walk slowly away from the camera.
 While they’re walking, have them tell their neighbor their favorite ice cream flavor or pizza topping.
 Warn them that in a quick minute, you’ll shout NOW, and they should keep walking, but turn and look back at you.

 Once they reach an endpoint, have them turn around, grab hands again, and walk back toward you.
 You can have them all raise their hands high while holding them together or have them freeze in their best model runway pose.
 Once they’re done posing like stars, have them look at their neighbor and make their best barnyard animal noise.
+If your group isn’t into farm animals, have them make their best alien noise.
 You will get great expressions here, guaranteed!

-If your group comprises adults and small kids, a great option is to have all of the grown-up couples hold hands and walk away.
+If your group is made up of both adults and small kids, have all of the grown-up couples hold hands and walk away from you.
 Have the kiddos stay behind you, and on the count of 3, say GO and have the kiddos race to the parents.

-Here’s another fun option to add to the walk and talk or used just while standing still.
-If you have pairs in your group who are different heights, piggyback rides are amazing!
+Here’s another fun option to add to the walk and talk.
+It also works with your group just standing still.
+If you have pairs in your group who are of different heights, piggyback rides are amazing!
 This works great for older siblings, husband/wife duos, and even little kids with their parents.
 The piggyback prompt will get heads close together and usually elicits a nice interaction between the two piggybacking.
 If you have any folks in the group who are not piggyback friendly, no worries!
 This shot is perfectly fun, with some piggybacking and others looking on with laughter.